utkarshcmu/grafana.org/content/blog/2018-04-27-timeshift-ep42.md

 +++

 ### Welcome to TimeShift
 Grafana v5.1 Stable is available!
-Two of the biggest new features include a native data source for MSSQL Server and heatmap support for Prometheus!
+Two of the biggest new features include a native data source for MSSQL Server and heatmap support for Prometheus.
 Download the latest release and checkout other new features and fixes below.

 Heading to [KubeCon + CloudNativeCon Europe 2018](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2018/) in Copenhagen, Denmark, May 2-4?
 Come by our booth and say hi!
 Also don't miss Tom Wilkie's talk on [Prometheus Monitoring Mixins: Using Jsonnet to Package Together Dashboards, Alerts and Exporters](https://kccnceu18.sched.com/event/Dqvp/prometheus-monitoring-mixins-using-jsonnet-to-package-together-dashboards-alerts-and-exporters-tom-wilkie-kausal-intermediate-skill-level), and Goutham Veeramanchaneni's talks: [TSDB: The Engine behind Prometheus](https://kccnceu18.sched.com/event/Dqwc/lightning-talk-tsdb-the-engine-behind-prometheus-goutham-veeramachaneni-iit-hyderabad-beginner-skill-level) and [TSDB: The Past, Present and the Future
  ](https://kccnceu18.sched.com/event/ENwd/tsdb-the-past-present-and-the-future-goutham-veeramachaneni-iit-hyderabad-advanced-skill-level)